keras-team/keras-hub/STYLE_GUIDE.md

 - Document the
   [masking](https://keras.io/guides/understanding_masking_and_padding/) behavior
   of the layer in the class level docstring as well.
-- Always include usage examples using the full symbol location in `keras_nlp`.
+- Always include usage examples using the full symbol location in `keras_hub`.
 - Include a reference citation if applicable.

 ````python